dxwc/vidlist/README.md

 + Fast
 + Doesn't need any google account/API key
 + Latest videos are always on top
-+ Processing and data are kept locally and nothing runs in the background
++ Processing and data are all done and kept locally, nothing runs in the background
 + Generated HTML file contains no javascript or fancy css
 + Basic validation and XSS protection are in place
 + It is easy to see where in the `index.js` to edit to change CSS to one's liking
 + Tile hover shows channel name, title hover shows video description
++ Can easily add or remove channels from subscriptions
-+ Can easily export and import subscription as text (JSON) file
++ Can easily import or export subscription list as text (JSON) file
-+ Can easily add and remove channels from subscriptions

 # Changelog

-### 0.0.7
-- Prevent potential running of 'open' command until browser closes
++ 0.0.7 - Prevent potential running of 'open' command until browser closes
-### 0.0.6
-- Minor progress/help texts fixes
++ 0.0.6 - Minor progress/help texts fixes

 ----